Brummer98/Portfolio_BramvHout/README.md

 I've already did a couple of things to ensure my securty is all good.
 I implemented Auth0 for authorization.
 I also implemented Sonarcloud to see essential issues with my code and security hotspots so that those can be fixed.

 #### Regression test
+Regression tests automatically happen after every test.
+This is because you than test the previous functionalities in your system.

 #### Docker
 ![Docker logo](img/DockerLogoNew.png)